rolandyuwy/tp/docs/DeveloperGuide.md

 ### Design consideration:

-Although the quantity of a food item can be changed using the `edit` command, the command will replace the old quantity value with a value supplied by the user.
+Although the `quantity` of a food item can be changed using the `edit` command, the command will replace the old `quantity` value with a value supplied by the user.
-This means that users have to calculate the quantity themselves and calculation errors may occur as a result.
+This means that users have to calculate the `quantity` themselves and calculation errors may occur as a result.
 To minimise such errors and improve the intuitiveness of commands, the `changeqty` command allows users to specify **how much the quantity should change by**.
 This allows users to not be burdened by calculations and to focus more on having an accurate inventory stock level.

 #### Aspect: Updating a food item's quantity

-* **Alternative 1 (current choice):** Update the quantity value of a food item by calling the `updateQuantityValue` method of the `Quantity` class.
+* **Alternative 1 (current choice):** Update the `quantity` value of a food item by calling the `updateQuantityValue` method of the `Quantity` class.
     * Pros: Easy to implement given the tight project timeframe.
     * Cons: All other fields of a `food` object need to be extracted and passed into the `Food` constructor.
 * **Alternative 2:** Use a `Descriptor` class similar to the `EditFoodDescriptor` in the `EditCommand` class.
     * Pros: Improves OOP aspect of the code.
     * Cons: Unnecessarily complicates the code.
-    * Cons: Only the quantity field of a `food` object is changed so a `Descriptor` class may be an overkill.
+    * Cons: Only the `quantity` field of a `food` object is changed so a `Descriptor` class may be an overkill.

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/DeveloperGuide.html#">^ Back to top</a></div>

 ## 5.5.
 Find feature

-The find feature allows users to search for food items based on description, expiration date, priority and/or tags.
+The find feature allows users to search for food items based on `description`, `expiry date`, `priority` and/or `tags`.

 ### Implementation: